City Girl (1930 film): Loss and rediscovery

 The part-talkie version of the film that was released in 1930 was destroyed in a storage vault fire at Fox Studios in 1937, and the film was believed to be lost.

 In 1969, forgotten 35 mm copy of Murnau's original silent version of the film (during the early sound era, silent versions were routinely made for theatres that had not yet converted to sound) was among those discovered in the Fox vaults by Eileen Bowser, an archivist at the Museum of Modern Art.
 After its discovery, Bowser screened the film at the museum in June 1970.
-This is the only extant version of the film known to survive.
+This is the only version of the film known to survive.

 Home media

-In December 2008, 20th Century Fox Home Entertainment released the film on DVD as part of their Marnau, Borzage, and Fox box set, which featured films by Murnau and Frank Borzage.
+In December 2008, 20th Century Fox Home Entertainment released the film on DVD as part of their Mornau, Borzage, and Fox box set, which featured films by Murnau and Frank Borzage.
 Televista released a DVD edition the following year on February 19, 2009.

 Eureka!
 Entertainment released a region B Blu-ray and DVD edition of the film in 2010 through their Masters of Cinema line, which is out of print as of 2025.
 On October 20, 2015, Fox released a standalone DVD through their Fox Archives line.